The Saint Andrews Society of Maine is proud to announce

 Our Lands were located on the south side of Loch Ness.
 There are several notible family groups, such as the MacBeans of Faillie, the MacBeans of Tomatin, the MacBeans of Pittanie, and the MacBeans of Kinchyle.
 It is the MacBeans of Kinchyle that the Chieftainship is passed through to our present Chief, James McBain of McBain – 22nd Chief of Clan MacBean.

 In the mid-1900’s Hughston McBain was interested in his heritage and started doing research.
 It was discovered that the Chieftainship had been vacant for almost 200 years.
-After several years of follow-up research and applications to the Lord Lyon, he became the 21st Chief of Clan MacBean.
-He was able to buy a small piece of the old lands of Kinchyle and has established a
+After several years of followup research and applications to the Lord Lyon, he became the 21st Chief of Clan MacBean.
+He was able to buy a small piece of the old lands of Kinchyle and has established a park that all clan members may visit.
+Although the original home of Kinchyle has been lost to the clan, it still exists and is in very good shape.
+It is not a castle by any means, but a good sized home and can be seen by driving down the

 ** SAVE THE DATE **